Chittor Fort: Siege of 1303

 In 1303, the Delhi Sultanate or Delhi Sultans ruler Alauddin Khalji led an army to conquer Chittorgarh, which was ruled by the Guhila king Ratnasimha.
 Alauddin captured Chittor after an eight-month-long siege.
 According to his courtier Amir Khusrow, he ordered a massacre of 30,000 local Hindus after this conquest.
-Some later legends state that Alauddin invaded Chittor to capture Ratnasimha's beautiful queen Padmini, but most modern historians have rejected the authenticity of these legends.
+Some later legends state that Alauddin invaded Chittor to capture Ratnasimha's beautiful queen Padmini.
+Still, most modern historians have rejected the authenticity of these legends.
 The legends also state that Padmini and other women committed suicide by jauhar (mass self-immolation).
 Historian Kishori Saran Lal believes that a jauhar did happen at Chittorgarh following Alauddin's conquest, although he dismisses the legend of Padmini as unhistorical.
-On the other hand, historian Banarsi Prasad Saksena considers this jauhar narrative as a fabrication by the later writers, because Khusrow does not mention any jauhar at Chittorgarh, although he has referred to the jauhar during the earlier conquest of Ranthambore.
+On the other hand, historian Banarsi Prasad Saksena considers this jauhar narrative as a fabrication by the later writers, because Khusrow does not mention any jauhar at Chittorgarh.
+However, he has referred to the jauhar during the earlier conquest of Ranthambore.

 Alauddin assigned Chittorgarh to his young son Khizr Khan (or Khidr Khan), and the Chittor fort was renamed "Khizrabad" after the prince.
-As Khizr Khan was only a child, the actual administration was handed over to a slave named Malik Shahin.
+As Khizr Khan was only a child, the actual administration was handed over to an enslaved person named Malik Shahin.

 Rana Hammir and successors

-Khizr Khan's rule at the fort lasted till 1311 AD and due to the pressure of Rajputs he was forced to entrust power to the Sonigra chief Maldeva who held the fort for 7 years.
-Hammir Singh, usurped control of the fort from Maldeva and Chittor once again regained its past glory.
-Hammir, before his death in 1378 AD, had converted Mewar into a fairly large and prosperous kingdom.
+Khizr Khan's rule at the fort lasted till 1311 AD, and due to the pressure of Rajputs, he was forced to entrust power to the Sonigra chief Maldeva, who held the fort for 7 years.
+Hammir Singh usurped control of the fort from Maldeva, and Chittor once again came under rajput rule.
+Hammir, before he died in 1378 AD, had converted Mewar into a fairly large and prosperous kingdom.
 The dynasty (and clan) fathered by him came to be known by the name Sisodia after the village where he was born.
 His son Rana Kshetra Singh or Rana Kheta succeeded him and ruled with honour and power.
 Rana Kheta's son Rana Lakha (Lakshya), who ascended the throne in 1382 AD, also won several wars.
 His famous grandson Rana Kumbha came to the throne in 1433 AD and by that time the Muslim rulers of Malwa and Gujarat had acquired considerable clout and were keen to usurp the powerful Mewar state.